Monitor animals in the african bush as part of a greater conservation effort

 - Live and work in the African bush surrounded by amazing wildlife

-- Visit the amazing Victoria Falls, enjoy boat cruises on the Zambezi rivers and visit the friendly towns of Victoria Falls and Livingstone (in Zambia)
+- Visit the stunning Victoria Falls, enjoy boat cruises on the Zambezi rivers, and visit the friendly towns of Victoria Falls and Livingstone (in Zambia)

 How to apply?